 There are two available authentication strategies to choose from: password or passwordless.

 Choosing a password strategy requires users to set a password during the sign up process.
 Clerk offers out of the box protection against weak and leaked passwords and the only requirement enforced is that the password be a mimum of 8 characters.
-Note that passwordless authentication is still available to users even if password strategy is selected.
-For more information on how to set up password-based authentication, check our detailed guide.
+(Note: passwordless authentication is still available to users even if password strategy is selected.)

 Choosing a passwordless strategy involves a user signing up with an email address or phone number and then receiving a one-time verification code to complete the authentication process.
 While a one-time code is the default passwordless option, an email verification link (also known as a magic link) is another passwordless authentication option that can later be enabled in settings.